containerbuildsystem/osbs-docs/docs/users.rst

 In some cases, you may not want to update the floating tags for certain builds.

-Consider the case of a container image that includes one, or more, packages that have recently been identified as containing security vulnerabilities.
-To address this issue, a new container image must be built.
-The difference for this build is that only changes related to the security fix must be applied.
-Any unrelated development that has occurred should be ignored.
-It would not be correct to update the ``latest`` floating tag reference with this build.
-To achieve this, the concept of isolated builds was introduced.
+Consider the case of a container image that includes packages that have new security vulnerabilities.
+To address this issue, you must build a new container image.
+You only want to apply changes related to the security fixes, and you want to ignore any new unrelated development work.
+It is not correct to update the ``latest`` floating tag reference for this build.
+You can use OSBS's isolated builds feature to achieve this.

 As an example, let's use the image ``rsyslog`` again.
 At some point the container image 7.4-2 is released (version 7.4, release 2).
 Soon after, minor